It’s technology married with liberal arts, married with the humanities, that yields the results that make our hearts

 White Hill’s STEAM: Inventors and Makers

-Robotics and Pre-Engineering teacher Lisa Skinner, Science teacher Andrea Watson and English/History Bianca Vidal lead a dynamic STEAM (Science, Technology, Engineering, Art, Math) program now flourishing at White Hill Middle School with 3 6th grade Inventors Lab (two are funded by YES) and 3 7th/8th grade Design Lab classes.
+Robotics and Pre-Engineering teacher Lisa Skinner, and English/History Bianca Vidal lead a dynamic STEAM (Science, Technology, Engineering, Art, Math) program now flourishing at White Hill Middle School.
+Together they teach two 6th grade Inventors Lab classes and five 7th/8th grade Design Lab classes.
 Design Lab is a new elective opportunity for the 2018/2019 school year that is a smorgasbord of designing, building, coding, filmmaking and creating through hands-on, student-driven projects.